Last Updated on 6 May 2024 by Cycloscope

 Salsa attacks frontally the bikepacking market with its latest version of the classic Fargo.

-Far from the traditional geometries that characterized the Salsa Fargo in the past, since 20129 the Fargo has meet or anticipated all the latest market trends for off-road touring: wide tyres (up to 3.0″), small chainrings (36/26t) and big grannies in the back (10 speed 11-34), aggressive geometry, and carbon fork.
+Far from the traditional geometries that characterized the Salsa Fargo in the past, since 20129 the Fargo has to meet or anticipate all the latest market trends for off-road touring: wide tires (up to 3.0″), small chainrings (36/26t) and big grannies in the back (10 speed 11-34), aggressive geometry, and carbon fork.

-The Firestarter 110 carbon fork, has a dual sets of Three-Pack mounts on each fork leg, low rider rack mounts, and internal dynamo hub wire routing.
+The Firestarter 110 carbon fork, has a dual set of Three-Pack mounts on each fork leg, low rider rack mounts, and internal dynamo hub wire routing.
 Features the Salsa trademark Woodchipper handlebars.

 An amazing off-road adventure machine – great for extreme bikepacking trips